kubernetes/website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 StatefulSets are intended to be used with stateful applications and distributed systems.
 However, the administration of stateful applications and distributed systems on Kubernetes is a broad, complex topic.
-In order to demonstrate the basic features of a StatefulSet, and not to conflate the former topic with the latter, you will deploy a simple web application using a StatefulSet.
+In order to demonstrate the basic features of a StatefulSet you will deploy a simple web application using a StatefulSet.

 After this tutorial, you will be familiar with the following.